Five Easy Steps to Avoid Homelessness

-1. Avoid the surprised of being homeless.
+1. Avoid the Surprise of being Homeless.

-2. Know where you stand financially.
+2. Know where you Stand Financially.

 You should know exactly where you are financially - this means you should know how much expenses you have verses incoming moneys every month.
 If your expenses are more than your income, you need to take your scissors out and start cutting the fat from your monthly frill bills.